vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-build-api.md

 }
 ```

-These tests are fairly verbose, which helps keep it clear exactly that the tests are actually checking.
+These tests are fairly verbose, which helps keep it clear exactly what the tests are actually checking.
 This one sends a `GET` request to `/items` and ensures that the response is a JSON Array with a length of 5.
 Consider another one that’s more complicated and take a look at the test for `POST /items`.

 ```java
 @Test